ovn-org/ovn-vif/README.rst

 What is OVN VIF?
 ----------------

-The OVN VIF repository contains OVN plug provider implementations.
+The OVN VIF repository contains OVN VIF plug provider implementations.

-For more information, please refer to the `OVN Plug Providers`_ page which is part of the `OVN Deep Dive`_ section of the `OVN Documentation`_.
+For more information, please refer to the `OVN VIF Plug Providers`_ page which is part of the `OVN Deep Dive`_ section of the `OVN Documentation`_.

 What's here?
 ------------

-Have a look at each individual `plug provider implementation documentation
+Have a look at each individual `VIF plug provider implementation documentation
-<Documentation/topics/plug_providers>`__ for details on usage and available
+<Documentation/topics/vif-plug-providers>`__ for details on usage and available
 options.

 License